 Go Forth & Optimize Your Thank You Page

 Optimizing your thank you page is up there with ironing out your Shopify taxes when it comes to the easiest ways to immediately make more money.
-We’ve looked at how Amazon leverages their thank you page to power up their average order value in this post.
+We’ve looked at how Amazon leverages its thank you page to power up its average order value in this post.